wtout/pub-labs-linux-auto/README.md

   - **datacenter.secondary.folder** (_String_): The folder to host the build's secondary VMs
   - **datacenter.secondary.resources** (_String_): Required for on-prem deployments.
 List of ESXI hosts

-To create the system inventory without deploying the system, issue the following command from the automation root directory (pae-labs-simulator-auto):
+To create the system inventory without deploying the system, issue the following command from the automation root directory (pae-labs-linux-auto):

     $> sh Bash/play_deploy.sh --envname <system-name> --tags none

 ### ISO Image ###

 The tool automatically creates a symbolic link to the _``Packages``_ directory in the automation directory.
 The _``Packages``_ directory points to a _``Packages``_ directory under /data, if it exists.
 If it does not exist, the _``Packages``_ directory will be created under the automation directory.
-User must ensure that the OS ISO image to be used is available on the Ansible/deployment machine under _``/data/Packages/ISO``_ prior to starting the automated build process.
+User must ensure that the OS ISO image to be used is available on the Linux utility/deployment machine under _``/data/Packages/ISO``_ prior to starting the automated build process.

 ### System Deployment ###

-1- From the automation root directory (pae-labs-simulator-auto), run one of the bash scripts under the Bash directory depending on what you want to do.
+1- From the automation root directory (pae-labs-linux-auto), run one of the bash scripts under the Bash directory depending on what you want to do.

     $> sh Bash/<script name> --envname <system-name>